alexandrawaite/HiddenGems/README.md

 # Hidden Gems

 A music application to discover hidden gems from around the world.
 How many of you have heard music from Bangladesh?
 What about Tanzania?
-This application allows you to explore music by countries to unearth musical treasures.
+This application allows you to explore artists by countries to unearth musical treasures.

 This REST API is built with Java, Spring Boot (version 1.5.9) and Maven.